harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/linux/linux-network-corruption.md

 ## Use cases
 Linux network corruption:
 - Induces network corruption on the target Linux machines.
-- Simulates network corruption by corrupting incoming and outgoing requests on the machine.
+- Simulates network corruption by corrupting responses to incoming requests on the machine.

 <Ossupport />